 This structure enables each page to focus on its own primary keyword while also targeting secondary keywords.
 Developing a website structure this way, with sets of keywords targeted by a dedicated page, allows each page to achieve relevance and provides better visibility in organic search results pages.

 Perform Long-Tail Keyword Research

 Long-tail keywords are those longer keyword phrases that are ultra-specific to the thing you are selling or talking about.
 When customers use these, they already know exactly what they are looking for.
 By using them, you will be targeting customers ready to buy.
 This means even more conversions.
-Search-related phrases can serve as long tail keywords.
+Search-related phrases can serve as long-tail keywords.
 You can easily find them at the bottom of the page in Google.
-Remember that it is very important part of your marketing strategy.
+Remember that it is a very important part of your marketing strategy.